SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/pca.md

 ===

-Verify that the deviations just calculated are never very large, then try the same approximation using even fewer principal components.
+Verify that the deviations just calculated are never very large, (that is, the PCA predicts the true values fairly well), then try the same approximation using even fewer principal components.